[Private beta]{class="badge informative"}

 Add tasks add-tasks

 Tasks define the specific actions customers must complete to earn rewards.
-You can configure task types (purchase, spend), quantities, product filters, and other attributes.
+You can configure task types (purchase, spend, or custom event), quantities, product filters, and other attributes.

 To add tasks to your challenge, follow these steps: